-Join us for lunch!
+Lunch may be brought by students or ordered in advance from food court vendors on a menu designed specifically for school groups.
 Advance reservations for lunch seating are required for all school groups planning to eat at the museum.
-Lunches may be brought by students or ordered in advance from food court vendors on a menu designed specifically for school groups.
-Lunches ordered from the food court will be delivered to a space reserved for your students in the school lunch room.
-Groups of 10 or more planning to order from the food court must preorder their lunches at least two weeks prior to their scheduled visit.
+Lunches ordered from the food court will be delivered to a space reserved for students in the school lunch room.
+Groups of 10 or more planning to order from the food court must preorder at least two weeks prior to the scheduled visit.
 Please note that groups not registered for a school program may not reserve lunch space.

 Download a lunch menu or call 585-263-2700 for more information.

-Cash, check (made payable to The Strong), money order, or credit card (VISA, MasterCard, American Express, or Discover Card) may be used to pay for the entire group when you arrive for your lesson.
+Cash, check (made payable to The Strong), money order, or credit card (VISA, MasterCard, American Express, or Discover Card) may be used to pay for the entire group upon arrival at the museum.
 Please consolidate payments for lessons into a single transaction.
-If you prefer to be billed, you must provide the museum with a copy of your purchase order.
+If billing is preferred, a purchase order is required.

 Payment for pre-ordered school lunches must be made separately from payment for school lesson fees and may not be billed.
-If not paying with cash, please consolidate payment for your group’s lunch order into a single check or charge transaction.
-Please put lunch payment into a separate transaction and submit with lunch order form; do not combine with lesson payment.
+If not paying with cash, please consolidate payment for the group’s lunch order into a single check or charge transaction.
+Please submit lunch payment only with the lunch order form; do not combine with lesson payment.

-- Discuss your plans and schedule with all chaperons and students prior to your visit.
+- Discuss the day’s plan and schedule with all chaperons and students prior to your visit.
 This helps everyone know what to expect.

 - Create name tags.
-This will help personalize your visit.
+This will help personalize the visit.

 - Review museum guidelines.

-- Chaperons must stay with their group of children while at the museum and are responsible for the safety and behavior of those children.
+- Chaperons must stay with an assigned group of children while at the museum.
+Chaperons are responsible for the safety and behavior of those children.

-- Chaperons must immediately report any emergency or child separated from their group to a museum staff member.
+- Chaperons must immediately report any emergency or any child separated from the group to a museum staff member.